Confidence intervals in monotone regression: Conclusion

 We describe in Section \ref{section:bandwidth_choice} a method for choosing the bandwidth automatically, correcting the method used in \cite{SenXu2015}.
 This method is used in Section \ref{section:Mendota} to choose the bandwidth in the classical example of the Lake Mendota data, which was the first example in the book \cite{b4:72}.

-Our paper was inspired by the recent paper \cite{moumita:21} for Bayesian confidence intervals in this setting, which will converge at the slower rate cube root $n$ again and which we will analyze from a bootstrap perspective in a separate paper.
+Our paper was inspired by the recent paper \cite{moumita:21} for Bayesian confidence intervals in this setting, which will converge at a slower rate and which we will analyze from a bootstrap perspective in a separate paper.
 We used their example of a regression function in our examples.

 All examples in our paper can be recreated using the ${\tt R}$ scripts in \cite{piet_github:21}.